 Following the 1918 Civil War, Finland's sport was divided into the right-wing Finnish Gymnastics and Sports Federation (SVUL) and the leftist Finnish Workers' Sports Federation (TUL).
-The Finnish Football Association was a member of the SVUL.
+The Finnish Soccer Association was a member of the SVUL.

 Although each side had its own championship series, only players under the SVUL banner were eligible to play for the Finnish national team.
-The Finnish Workers' Sports Federation football team, meanwhile, played in tournaments organised by the international labour movement.
+The Finnish Workers' Sports Federation soccer team, meanwhile, played in tournaments organised by the international labour movement.

-Finland national football team post-war years
+The Finnish national team in the post-war years

-Finland lost to hosts Austria in the first round of the 1952 summer Olympics, but won the unofficial Nordic Championship in 1964 and 1966.
+Finland lost to hosts Austria in the first round of the 1952 Summer Olympics, but won the unofficial Nordic Championship in 1964 and 1966.
 In their early years of participating in European Championship qualifying, Finland were well off the pace required to feature at the tournament finals.

 In 1989, Jari Litmanen began his international career and he went on to become the biggest star in the Finland national team.
-Litmanen would go on to become a star at Ajax and inspire fellow Finnish footballers to play in top European competitions, also going on to play for Barcelona and Liverpool himself.
+Litmanen would go on to become a star at Ajax and inspire fellow Finnish soccer stars to play in top European competitions, also going on to play for Barcelona and Liverpool himself.

-In 1996, Richard MÃ¸ller Nielsen, who won Euro 1992 with Denmark in a shock outcome, was hired to lead Finland to the 1998 FIFA World Cup.
+In 1996, Richard Moller Nielsen, who had guided Denmark to their shock win in Euro '92, was hired with the aim of leading Finland into the 1998 FIFA World Cup.
 He narrowly missed out on guiding them to qualification and then also failed to see them into the Euro 2000 finals.

 Roy Hodgson took over as manager in January 2006 and came with huge pedigree, having previously managed at Inter Milan, but stepped down after failing to lead Finland to qualification for Euro 2008.
 Finland were only just edged into the tournament finals by Portugal.